The Basilica Cathedral of Saint-Denis is an architectural marvel in Saint-Denis, just north of Paris, France.

 The crypt is located beneath the choir and contains the tombs of several bishops of Paris.

-It is a peaceful and serene space that offers a glimpse into the cathedral’s rich history.
+The peaceful, serene space offers a glimpse into the cathedral’s rich history.

 These are just a few beautiful and fascinating features of the Basilica Cathedral of Saint-Denis.